 Neil Sauter massages his legs while resting on his car after working all day at Muskegon Bike Time, a motorcycle festival in Muskegon, Mich. on July 12, 2017.
 Sauter said he has been in the business for past ten years.

-Left: Miss Washtenaw County Heather Kendrick is crowned by Miss Michigan 2016 Arianna Quan during the finale of the Miss Michigan Scholarship Pageant at Frauenthal Center on Saturday, June 17, 2017 in downtown Muskegon, Mich.
+Left: Miss Washtenaw County Heather Kendrick is crowned by Miss Michigan 2016 Arianna Quan during the finale of the Miss Michigan Scholarship Pageant on June 17, 2017 at Frauenthal Center in downtown Muskegon, Mich.